-Chose a Fall Color Palette
+Choose a Fall Color Palette…

 From cinnamon, saffron, plum, burnt sienna, pumpkin, sage, teal, taupe, stormy gray, ivory…the list goes on and on!

-Bring the Fall Decorations Down from the Attic
+Bring the Fall Decorations Down From the Attic…

-For example, if I’ve used something on the mantel one year, I’ll try to repurpose it in say the dining room next year.
+For example, if I’ve used something on the mantel one year, I’ll try to repurpose it in the dining room next year.

 It always forces me to be both creative and cost-conscious from one year to the next.

-Enjoy Fall Scented Candles & Simmer Pots
+Enjoy Fall Scented Candles & Simmer Pots…

-There’s nothing like coming home after a long day of work, lighting a fall scented candle, and allowing the warm scent of pear, pumpkin spice, or marshmallows to fill each room.
+There’s nothing like coming home after a long day of work, lighting a fall-scented candle, and allowing the warm scent of pear, pumpkin spice, or marshmallows to fill each room.

 If candles aren’t an option for you, consider making a simmer pot filled with apples and cinnamon sticks or oranges and cloves.